tiffbogich/plom.io/README.md

 finally offers the perspective of generic inference tools for arbitrary complex mechanistic models (as opposed to linear models).

-For the first time most scientific questions related to mechanistic modeling of complex systems (prospective modeling, dynamical system analysis, or inference) can be tackled by using algorithms that rely on a **black box representation** of the model that can be produced
+For the first time, most scientific questions related to mechanistic modeling of complex systems (prospective modeling, dynamical system analysis, or inference) can be tackled by using algorithms that rely on a **black box representation** of the model that can be produced